Cold weather payments: can you get £25 towards your energy bills?

 “Nearly £100 million was paid out in 2020/21, and higher bills this winter mean the payments are more valuable than ever this year.”

-The Money Edit estimates that the government has already paid out almost £107 million so far this winter; the final figure could be much higher as the payment scheme runs until 31 March.
+The Money Edit estimates that the government has paid out almost £132 million between 1 November 2022 and 24 February 2023.
+The final figure could be much higher as the payment scheme runs until 31 March.

 We explain how cold weather payments work, who's eligible and how to claim.